Staggerlee011/serialexperiments/content/posts/confluence-on-kubenetes.md

 ### service.yml

-Add the ARN for your certifcate:
+Add the ARN for your certificate:

 - Update `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` with the cert `ARN`